frankframework/frank-manual/docs/source/testing/ladybug/organize/organize.rst

    .. image:: ../capture/afterCapture.jpg

 #.
 You see you are in tab "Test" (number 1).
 Press "Refresh" (number 2).
-This causes your captured test script to appear (number 3).
+This causes your captured test report to appear (number 3).

 This step finishes your preparations.